ProseMirror/website/pages/examples/schema/index.md

 Backspace at the start of a textblock will lift that textblock out of its parent, which can be used to remove notes from a group.

+## Groups and marks

+Let's do one more, with stars and shouting.

+This schema has not just text as inline content, but also _stars_, which are just inline nodes.
+To be able to easily refer to both our inline nodes, they are tagged as a group (also called `"inline"`).
+The schema does the same for the two types of block nodes, one paragraph type that allows any inline content, and one that only allows unmarked text.

+PART(starSchema_1)

+Since textblocks allow marks by default, the `boring_paragraph` type sets [`marks`](##model.NodeSpec.marks) to the empty string to explicitly forbid them.

+The schema defines two types of marks, shouted text and links.
+The first is like the common strong or emphasis marks, in that it just adds a single bit of information to the content it marks, and doesn't have any attributes.
+It specifies that it should be rendered as a `<shouting>` tag (which is styled to be inline, bold, and uppercase), and that that same tag should be parsed as this mark.

+PART(starSchema_2)

+Links do have an attribute—their target URL, so their DOM serializing method has to output that (the second element in an array returned from `toDOM`, if it's a plain object, provides a set of DOM attributes), and their DOM parser has to read it.

+By default, marks as _inclusive_, meaning that they get applied to content inserted at their end (as well as at their start when they start at the start of their parent node).
+For link-type marks, this is usually not the expected behavior, and the [`inclusive`](##model.MarkSpec.inclusive) property on the mark spec can be set to false to disable that behavior.

+<div id="star-editor" class=editor></div>

+To make it possible to interact with these elements we again have to add a custom keymap.
+There's a command helper for toggling marks, which we can use directly for the shouting mark.

+PART(starKeymap)

+Toggling a link is a little more involved.
+En- or disabling non-inclusive marks when nothing is selected isn't meaningful, since you can't “type into’ them like you can with inclusive marks.
+And we need to ask the user for a URL—but only if a link is being added.
+So the command uses [`rangeHasMark`](##model.Node.rangeHasMark) to check whether it will be adding or removing, before prompting for a URL.

+(`prompt` is probably not what you'd want to use in a real system.
+When using an asynchronous method to query the user for something, make sure to use the _current_ state, not the state when the command was originally called, when applying the command's effect.)

+PART(toggleLink)

+The command that inserts a star first checks whether the schema allows one to be inserted at the cursor position (using [`canReplaceWith`](##model.Node.canReplaceWith)), and if so, replaces the selection with a newly created star node.

+PART(insertStar)

 <div style="display: none">
   <div id="text-content">Such as this sentence.</div>
   <div id="note-content">